About Team

 Chantelle Dubois

-Chantelle Dubois is a Software Engineer at Mission Control.
+Chantelle Dubois is a Working Software Engineer at Mission Control.
 Prior to joining Mission Control, Chantelle was a Robotics Engineer at the Canadian Space Agency supporting space exploration robotics projects including Canadarm3 and the LEAP Rover Mission, focusing on the software and computational elements of those missions.
 She has a Bachelor of Science in Computer Engineering from the University of Manitoba, and is currently a part-time Masters of Applied Science student at Concordia University in the Aerospace Robotics Laboratory.
 In 2017, Chantelle had the honour of being on a five person Final Selection Committee for the Canadian Space Agency Astronaut Recruitment Campaign.
 In her free time, Chantelle reads, plays video games, and spends time with her partner and chihuahua.

 Julia Enns